conan-io/docs/howtos/visual_studio_packages.rst

 ------------------

 Your locally created packages can already be uploaded to a conan remote.
-If you created them with the original username "memsharded", as from the git clone, you might want to do a ``conan copy`` to put them on your own username.
+If you created them with the original username "memsharded", as from the git clone, you might want to do a ``$ conan copy`` to put them on your own username.
 Of course, you can also edit the recipes or set the environment variable ``CONAN_USERNAME`` to define your own username.